devinci-it/login-core/README.md

 ## Features

-The package provides the following features:

-- A standard login and registration system.
+- Standard login and registration system.
-- Essential service providers for your Laravel application.
+- Essential service providers for seamless integration.
-- Essential controllers: `DashboardController` and `UserAccessControl`.
+- Essential controllers: DashboardController and UserAccessControl.
-- Essential models: `User`.
+- Essential models: User.
-- Essential repositories: `BaseRepository` and `UserRepository`.
+- Essential repositories: BaseRepository and UserRepository.
-- Essential requests: `LoginRequest` and `RegistrationRequest`.
+- Essential requests: LoginRequest and RegistrationRequest.
-- Essential views for the login and registration system.
+- Pre-built views for the login and registration system.

+## Usage

+After installation, integrate the login and registration system into your Laravel application as needed.

 ## Contributing

-Contributions are welcomed.
-Please open an issue or create a PR if you'd like to contribute.
+Contributions are welcome!
+If you have suggestions for improvements or would like to contribute code, please open an issue or create a pull request on our GitHub repository.

-Note: When editing the README, adhere to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License

-This project is licensed under the [MIT](http://opensource.org/licenses/MIT) license.
+This project is licensed under the MIT license.